project-starch/capstone-sim/README.md

 ## Specify Spike Parameters

 ### Specify the number of harts

+> Note: Multi-hart support is still under development for Capstone-RISC-V ISA.
+It's recommended to keep the default value for now.

 The default is 1.
 To override this number, set the `SPIKE_NCORES` variable for `make`.
 For example: